-Kazuko said: “The campaign was an opportunity for our loyal customers to join us, to step up and help BC grow its way back from this summer’s terrible fires.”
+Kazuko said: “The campaign was an opportunity for our loyal customers to join us, to step up and, in a modest yet significant way, help BC grow its way back from this summer’s terrible fires.

 “I have always believed our brewery should invest where we live and tree planting has been an important element of that giving since 2010,” Kazuko added.
 “The reforestation program is one of my core commitments to the community and will endure for years to come.”